SanWes/coding-interview-study-plan/Week_1/01-arrays/arrays-techniques.md

 ## Sliding Window

+- Folder Structure

+    - 01-arrays/
+    └── sliding-window-practice/
+        ├── 01-643-max-avg-subarray-i.js
+        ├── 02-209-min-size-subarray-sum.js
+        ├── 03-930-binary-subarrays-with-sum.js
+        ├── 04-3-longest-substring-without-repeat.js
+        ├── 05-560-subarray-sum-equals-k.js
+        └── 06-239-sliding-window-maximum.js

 ### Concept

 Use two pointers that expand/shrink a window across the array, tracking state (like sum, count, or unique elements).
 Ideal for subarray or substring problems.

+- **The Key Idea (Sliding Window)**
+Instead of calculating the sum and average from scratch every time you move the window (which is slow), we use a sliding window to:

+  1. Add the number that’s entering the window.

+  2. Subtract the number that’s leaving the window.

+  3. Keep track of the max average we’ve seen.

 ### Common Pattern